Find Affordable College Courses

 Women make up 48% of the engineering majors at the school.

 Wentworth Institute of Technology came in at #8 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the New England Region ranking.
-Located in the large city of Boston, WIT is a private not-for-profit college with a small student population.
+Located in the city of Boston, WIT is a private not-for-profit school with a small student population.

 Women make up 21% of the engineering majors at the school.